 The FSU COM has adopted a pass/fail grading system, which is used in the curriculum for the first and second years (See Student Handbook).
-To achieve a grade of Pass in BMS 6041 (Host-Defense) a student must meet all of the following requirements:
+To achieve a grade of Pass in BMS 6041 (Host-Defense) a student must earn a minimum of 192 points as described in the table below, including a minimum of 94 points from the assessment categories.
+The final grade of a student who accumulates 192 total points but has not achieved the minimum required number of points in any non-assessment category will be at the discretion of the course directors following discussion and any required remedial action.